boughtbymany/Team-API-template/README.md

 Date:

-* Team name and focus:
+* Team name and focus: Internal Platform Squad.
+Cloud/Infrastructure Engineering.
+Authorisers, Orchestrators, Deployment pipelines.
+Helping others solve problems.
+Provide enablement and support in SDLC including Pipelines, Testing, CD, etc. AWS.
+We are custodians for some key SaaS components, e.g. MongoDB Atlas.
+We aer also responsible for onboparding and access requests for dev tooling
-* Team type:
+* Team type: Enablement
-* Part of a Platform? (y/n) Details:
+* Part of a Platform? (y) Details: Authorisers maintained by IPS are used across our product stack.
+We also provide the trantor deployment service and some component libraries for CDK.
-* Do we provide a service to other teams? (y/n) Details:
+* Do we provide a service to other teams?
+Yes Details: Authorizers, Orchestrator, Trantor, expert assistance.
 * What kind of Service Level Expectations do other teams have of us?
+Teams expect our services to always work and for the pipleines to allow them to deploy changes at any time, with minimal delay.
+Teams also expect new engineers to have their access needs with a reasonable delay.
+Teams expect us to act as a point of escalation and resolution for most IaaS, PaaS and SaaS.
-* Software owned and evolved by this team:
+* Software owned and evolved by this team: Link to Service Catalogue for IPS
-* Versioning approaches:
+* Versioning approaches: Git Commit Hash
-* Wiki search terms:
+* Wiki search terms: SSO, AWS, Mongo, Nebula, Trantor
 * Chat tool channels: #_____________ #_____________ #_____________
 * Time of daily sync meeting: